ros2/ros2_documentation/source/Tutorials/Services/UnderstandingROS2Services.rst

 There will be more about parameters in the next tutorial.

 For now, let’s focus on the turtlesim-specific services, ``/clear``, ``/kill``, ``/reset``, ``/spawn``, ``/turtle1/set_pen``, ``/turtle1/teleport_absolute``, and ``/turtle1/teleport_relative``.
-You may recall interacting with some of these services using rqt in the “Introducing turtlesim and rqt” tutorial.
+You may recall interacting with some of these services using rqt in the :ref:`“Introducing turtlesim and rqt” <Turtlesim>` tutorial.

-.. link for turtlesim tutorial

 3 ros2 service type